10up/simple-podcasting/README.md

 * Added: Set language for a given podcast.
 * Tweaked: Clearer language on the add new podcast form.
 * Bug fix: Delete all associated meta when block is removed from a post.
-* Bug fix: Restore all block editor functionality to align with Gutenberg changes.
+* Bug fix: Restore all block editor functionality to align with Gutenberg/block changes.
 * Bug fix: Fully clear add new form after creating a new podcast.
 * Developers: Add linting for coding standards.